mauricubo/ansible_practice_test/Readme.md

-# Section 4
+# Section 5
-## Using roles
+## Asynchronous Actions
-- inside roles folder execute `ansible-galaxy init mysql_db` to create the role
+- Create asynchronous task to monitor the installation.